aregsar/aregsarblog/76ideaz.md

 The last week of the project is always on us.

-We charge $10,000 USD per week to do the maximum amount of work for our exclusive client for that week.
+We charge $10,000 USD per week to do the maximum amount of work possible based on our agile workflow, for our exclusive client for that week.

 We work exclusively with one client at a time on a week to week basis so we can give the proper attention our clients need to their concerns.

 By the end of the first week you will have a bare bones web application with a home page deployed and running in production to which you can add more and more features on a weekly basis.

-In addition at the end of the first week your application will be up and running behind a secure load balancer on an application server backed a cache and database server provisioned along with a job queue,background job workers and a periodic task scheduler.

-Optionally if needed, we can add a user authentication system with registration, login, email verification and background email delivery integrated with a third party email delivery service.

-To top it all off you will have database backups and application monitoring services in place.

-In the following week we will give you a public URL to track the progress of your project in the real world, along with dashboard accounts to monitor your applications.
+See our first week free offer page for more details: [76ideaz Offer](https://aregsar.com/76ideazoffer)

 Send us an email to start the conversation at projects@76ideaz.com